Bitcoin-com/slp-wallet-sdk-ios/README.md

 ### Creating new wallet with/without mnemonic

-The wallet is working with only 1 address using the SLP recommanded path 44'/245'/0' + m/0/0.
+The wallet is working with only 2 addresses using :
+- the SLP recommanded path 44'/245'/0' + m/0/0 (handling tokens - bch with token + token change address)
+- the BCH recommanded path 44'/145'/0' + m/0/0 (handling gas - bch without token + bch change address)

+However both paths are scanned to get any bch or tokens available.

 ```swift
 // Init 1